R-a-Moore/week2_task/README.md

 Github is like a constant communication relay, which is occuring between your local host (your personal machine that you're working on), and your online repository (which is stored on the cloud).

+#NOTE THAT WHENEVER USING GIT BASH, PYCHARM OR ANY OTHER TOOLS, YOU WILL NEED TO OPEN IT AS ADMINISTRATOR TO ACCESS FULL PERMISSIONS#

 ## Navigating in Commandline

 - `cd ` navigates to base directory